 On Mother’s Day, I thought of putting all my childhood into an artwork.
 It was just that I didn’t know how to really portray in one frame, a woman’s unimaginable perseverance in bringing up three kids single-handedly.
 At that very moment, it all came back to me, Dadin alleviating the blows of life as Maa tackled them head on.
 So, I sketched it out.
 Maa, not visible in her entirety but holding us all together, being the least visible yet the most powerful being in the frame, and Dadin keeping us as far as he can from the troubled waters.
 Unlike most, we didn’t only read about superheroes in comics but saw them up close and personal.

 This illustration was inspired by an incident that took place during the Dakota Access Pipeline protests.
-While the Native Americans were protesting in front of the armed forces at Standing Rock, hundreds of bisons appeared out of nowhere and began running towards the armed police.
-It was as if mother nature had sent her forces to show support for the oppressed fighters.
+While the Native Americans were protesting in front of the armed forces at Standing Rock, hundreds of bison appeared out of nowhere and began running towards the armed police.
+It was as if Mother Nature had sent her forces to show support for the oppressed fighters.
 So, in this illustration, the character Harry Potter is reimagined as a Native American boy with a bison as his Patronus.

 How would you describe your artistic practice?

 We have been working together on our artworks since childhood and have very subtle differences in our styles.
-When one of us has an idea, we decide on certain things like how we would go ahead with the treatment, based on which we decide who will illustrate it.
-We often divide the illustration process as well, which involves one of us making the line sketch while the other adding the color and details.
+When one of us has an idea, we decide on certain things like how we would go ahead with the treatment.
+Based on this, we decide who will illustrate it.
+We often divide the illustration process as well, which involves one of us making the line sketch while the other adding the colour and details.